-When the driver and road authority have done their part to protect the safety of others, vehicle parts manufacturers and technicians are assessed for their responsibility in the cause of the accident.
+When the driver and road authority have done their part to protect the safety of others, vehicle parts manufacturers and technicians are assessed for their responsibility in the cause of the auto accident.
 If they installed faulty parts or failed to report parts that had been recalled, we can seek compensation from them for failing to ensure the safety of your vehicle or that of the other driver.

 Boise Car Accident FAQ

 All of your questions about your claim for compensation have clear answers; you just have to know where to look to find them.
-Look no further than a Boise car wreck lawyer at Craig Swapp & Associates.
+Look no further than a Boise car accident lawyer at Craig Swapp & Associates.